What’s killing Big American Beer?

 “There’s a huge shift toward higher end beer,” Ottenstein said.

 Constellation Brands, the Mexican-based distributor of Corona, Modelo and Pacifico, has capitalized on Americans’ love for imported lagers.
-Shipments from Mexico, the largest beer exporter to the United States, were up 9.5% through May, the Commerce Department said.
+Shipments from Mexico, the largest beer exporter to the United States, were up 9.5 percent through May, the Commerce Department said.

 Constellation is now expanding with new lines such as Corona Premier and Corona Refresca.